SFill/language-coach/src/frontend/wordlist/readme.md

   - Saves changes when the app is closing using the `beforeunload` event

 ### 3. UI Updates
-- Updated `ChatToolbar.jsx` to show wordlist status and match information
+- Updated `NoteToolbar.jsx` to show wordlist status and match information
 - Updated `WordListPage.jsx` to support `WordlistContext` using the `useWordlist` hook
 - Improved styling with updated CSS